CDAGaming/CraftPresence-Wow-Edition/README.md

 ### Item Placeholders
 These placeholders translate to the `&TILEENTITY&` Global Placeholder in the `Presence Settings` menu within the Config Gui.

-You can configure these Sub-Placeholders throughout the `Advanced Settings->Item Messages` area of the Config Gui.
+You can configure these Sub-Placeholders throughout the `Advanced Settings::Item Messages` area of the Config Gui.

 *   `&MAIN&` - The Current Item your Main Hand is Holding
 *   `&OFFHAND&` - The Current Item your Off Hand is Holding